 Leadership capacity and capability

-We found leaders had the capacity and skills to deliver high-quality, sustainable care.
-Leaders demonstrated they had the experience, capacity and skills to deliver the practice strategy and address risks to it.
+We found senior staff had the capacity and skills to deliver high-quality care.
+They demonstrated they had the experience, capacity and skills to lead the practice and address risks to it.
+They prioritised compassionate and inclusive leadership.